analogjs/analog/apps/docs-app/docs/integrations/ionic/index.md

 ### Server Side Rendering Caveat

-Ionic Framework [doesn't support the Angular's new Client Hydration](https://github.com/ionic-team/ionic-framework/issues/28625#issuecomment-1843919548), as Angular [doesn't support SSR with web components](https://github.com/angular/angular/issues/52275), and when they are supported, work has to be done on the Stencil components to enable it.
+Ionic Framework [doesn't support Angular's new Client Hydration](https://github.com/ionic-team/ionic-framework/issues/28625#issuecomment-1843919548), as Angular [doesn't support SSR with web components](https://github.com/angular/angular/issues/52275), and when they are supported, work has to be done on the Stencil components to enable it.
 So right now there are three options to handle this:

 1. Remove `provideClientHydration()` from `app.config.ts` providers.